 There will also be some tightness and swelling after the procedure, as well as bruising.
 You will be given prescription medications and should avoid physical activity.
 You should also avoid alcohol and smoking.

 During the second week of recovery, the pain and discomfort will decrease.
 You should be able to resume normal activity within two weeks.
 Exercise can be increased within a month.
 Throughout this month, however, you will wear a compression garment for the best results.

 If you believe that a drainless tummy tuck is right for you, it is time to start the process.
-Contact Dr. Dallas Homas at New Image Plastic Surgery in San Antonio, Texas to set up a consultation.
+Contact our doctors, Dr. Lisa Brostrom and Dr. Dallas Homas, at New Image Plastic Surgery in San Antonio, Texas to set up a consultation.
 During this consultation, you will be able to ask all of your questions and receive specific information about the procedure and how it will work best for you.